 - Health care complaints

 - Medical negligence

 Health professionals have a duty to treat patients with reasonable care and skill.
-If you receive an injury or suffer loss that was caused by inadequate treatment or care, you may be able to make a claim for compensation (medical negligence claim).
+If you have been injured or suffered financial loss as a result of inadequate treatment or care, you may be able to make a claim for compensation (medical negligence claim).
 Inadequate treatment may include failure to diagnose or treat promptly, failure to advise you of risks of procedures, or giving you the wrong medicine.
-Medical negligence claims about cancer diagnosis and care are uncommon.
+Medical negligence claims about cancer diagnoses and care are uncommon.

 View the Cancer Council NSW editorial policy.